-We ran the same analysis for users who actually received these notifications which also indicated that recency increases reachability.
+We ran the same analysis for users who received these notifications which also indicated that recency increases reachability.

-Failure rates for Mi Devices namely Mi4i, Mi3W, Mi4W, Redmi Note, Redmi Note 2, Redmi Note 3, Redmi Note 4G, Redmi 1S were consistently as high as 97%-99% and device share for Mi devices in total user base is also high across clients.
+Failure rates for Mi Devices namely Mi4i, Mi3W, Mi4W, Redmi Note, Redmi Note 2, Redmi Note 3, Redmi Note 4G, and Redmi 1S were consistently as high as 97%-99% and device share for Mi devices in total user base is also high across clients.

-ASUS Z00AD, Z010D, Z008D, Z00UD, Z00LD devices also had delivery rates lesser than 4%.
-We also identified that Vivo devices (namely Y11, Y15S, Y27L, Y28, Y57L, V1) along with Iris X8 & Iris Fuel 50 also have very low delivery rates ranging from 2-3%
+ASUS Z00AD, Z010D, Z008D, Z00UD, and Z00LD devices also had delivery rates lesser than 4%.
+We also identified that Vivo devices (namely Y11, Y15S, Y27L, Y28, Y57L, and V1) along with Iris X8 & Iris Fuel 50 also have very low delivery rates ranging from 2-3%

-Motorola and Android Marshmallow: Some of our users are also facing problems on Android Marshmallow devices because of battery optimization introduced by Google with Android M i.e. not deliver the notification when device is idle.
+Motorola and Android Marshmallow: Some of our users are also facing problems on Android Marshmallow devices because of battery optimization introduced by Google with Android M i.e. not delivering the notification when the device is idle.
 In Motorola phones, doze mode detects when your device is not in use and it will automatically go into a deep sleep state which saves your battery.
-App Standby reduces the battery drain of your phone by putting your seldom-used apps into a reduced activity state which then hamper the notification delivery.
+App Standby reduces the battery drain of your phone by putting your seldom-used apps into a reduced activity state which then hampers the notification delivery.

 If you have also observed any such reasons, do let us know.